damnbruuh/Steam-Alert-System/README.md

 # Steam-Alert-System
-A simple Python script to determine the states of a player.
+A simple Python script to determine the states of a player using the Steam API.

 Standalone executable: